Spring Fruits And Vegetables: Seasonal Produce Guide

 Asparagus

 Asparagus welcomes spring with its delicate flavor and vibrant green spears.
-It’s packed with vitamins A, C, and K, fiber, and folate.
+It’s packed with vitamins A, C, and K, fiber, and folate, according to US News Health.

 Choose firm, bright spears with perky tips, avoiding woody stems or limp tips.
 This versatile veggie shines in recipes.
 (Ex. roasted asparagus with olive oil, asparagus risotto, and more!)